 Listing 18-16: Destructuring a reference to a struct into the struct field values

-This code gives us the variable sum_of_squares holding the value 135, which is the result from squaring the x value and the y value, adding those together, and then adding the result for each Point in the points vector to get one number.
+This code gives us the variable sum_of_squares holding the value 135, which is the result of squaring the x value and the y value, adding those together, and then adding the result for each Point in the points vector to get one number.

-If we had not included the & in &Point { x, y } we’d get a type mismatch error, because iter would then iterate over references to the items in the vector rather than the values themselves.
+If we had not included the & in &Point { x, y } we’d get a type mismatch error, because iter would then iterate over references to the items in the vector rather than the actual values.
 The error would look like this:

 error[E0308]: mismatched types